 **Update: We’ve had this gate for nearly two years and it’s still going strong.
-I hope you enjoy this tutorial! xo, Sarah**
+I hope you enjoy this tutorial, and if you need help, visit my Etsy shop and I’ll create customized building plans for you! xo, Sarah**

 Mister’s first birthday is around the corner and I’m not emotional at all.
 I definitely don’t flip through newborn photos and ugly cry as he begins to look more like a toddler and less like a baby.
 Sniffle.
 He is living up to his lofty name.
 Crawling speed has increased to 50 mph and he is minutes from walking.
 He also has no regard for gravity and the stairs that now seem like a death trap.
 It’s time for a baby gate.

 I fell in love with the barn door style.
 It has a rustic charm that also suits a wider hallway.
 The best part is the versatility.
 This project can be done using almost any kind of wood, even free pallet boards or other reclaimed materials.
 We used cedar fencing board that was bought on the cheap from our local hardware store.

 Dave’ mechanical engineering-ness came in handy during the planning process.
 He drew this preliminary sketch and I was sold.

 The plan called for three “layers,” as you can see from the exploded view.
 You’ll sandwich and screw these guys together, but we’ll get to that in a minute.

 Here’s where the math comes in to determine how to fit the gate to the specific width of your hallway.
 As complicated as it looks, it’s pretty basic arithmetic, and I’ll break it down.

 Let’s do a sample gate.
 Suppose your hallway is 44 inches wide (w) and you want the top of the gate to be 34 inches high (h).
 As shown above, by factor (g2), you want to subtract a half-inch from each of the walls to allow the gate to open and close and attach to the anchor boards.
 In this case: